Ansys

 - Ansys CFD - product combining two primary general-purpose fluids simulation products offered by ANSYS - Ansys Fluent and Ansys CFX.

-- Ansys Mechanical - product for simulating of structural and thermodynamic tasks.
-The engineering simulation product provides a complete set of elements behavior, material models and equation solvers for a wide range of mechanical design problems.
+- Ansys Mechanical - a product for simulating structural and thermodynamic tasks.
+The engineering simulation product provides a complete set of element behaviour, material models and equation solvers for a wide range of mechanical design problems.

-All ANSYS tools can utilize at most 4 local CPUs for task computation.
-For more demanding tasks in grid environment it’s necessary to use additional tool – Ansys HPC.
-Every ANSYS HPC license allows for distribution of computation to another available (local or remote) processor.
+All ANSYS tools can utilise at most 4 local CPUs for task computation.
+For more demanding tasks in a grid environment, it’s necessary to use an additional tool – Ansys HPC.
+Every ANSYS HPC license allows for the distribution of computation to another available (local or remote) processor.

 Ansys Fluent